zmcddn/coding-interview-guide/README.md

 - Highlight your skills and achievements
 - DOUBLE CHECK SPELLING AND GRAMMAR, have another person proofread for you

-### I have applied many jobs but still no interview
+### I have applied to many jobs but still no interview

 - If you are a new grad, this is common.
 It's difficult for a new grad to find job pretty much in any industries.
 My advise is to work on your resume as much as you can, make sure each resume is targeted to the job posting really well, write cover letter to further show your enthusiastic about the job, and keep applying.
 - If you have a few years of experience, make sure your resume is great.